rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 Next we flash our next sd-card without WLAN.
 After putting it back into the slave Pi we connect the slave Pi to the router with the cable and log into the master pi from our laptop.
 The master pi should have assigned an IP to the new slave Pi and we should be able to find it now (with nmap).

-Jumphosting from the masternode into the slave now we clean up the installation again:
+After jumphosting from the master node into the slave, we clean up the installation again:

 ```
 sudo apt-get remove --purge cloud-init